American Cranberrybush Facts

 American Cranberrybush Physical Description

 The flora evolved as an excellent example of a deciduous shrub.
 In this category, however, it ranks as an above average sized member.
 That’s due to the fact that individual specimens attain heights of as much as 13 ft (4 m).
-Most, though, remain slightly smaller in size.
+Most individual examples, though, remain slightly smaller in size.

 The natural construction of this particular flora further enhances its distinctiveness.
-The bark of the shrub develops as relatively rough, with a somewhat scaly texture.
-This aspect of the amazing Angiosperm also presents a gray color, that varies from light to dark.
+The bark of the captivating shrub develops as relatively rough in nature, with a somewhat scaly texture.
+This aspect of the amazing Angiosperm also presents a gray color, that varies from light to slightly dark.

 Its stems also arch sharply vertically, and develop as quite densely packed.
-The short, thin twigs that branch off of these typically manifest a reddish-brown hue.
-These it also tends to produce in copious quantities, making for yet another relatively dense structure.
+The numerous short, thin twigs that branch off of these typically manifest a reddish-brown hue.
+These it also generall tends to produce in copious quantities, making for the presence of yet another dense structure.

-Its foliage, meanwhile, usually develops opposite, and three-lobed in structure.
-These develop as moderate-sized, though.
+Its foliage, lovely in its own right, meanwhile, usually develops as opposite, and three-lobed in structure.
+These develop as only moderate-sized, though.
 Each averages 2.25 – 4.75 in (6-12 cm) in length, and 2-4 in (5-10 cm) in width.
 Their shape actually remains very similar to maple leaves.

 The stuning flowers of the American Cranberrybush also stand out.
 These present a brilliant white shade, and generally appear in groupings up to 5 in (13 cm) in diameter.
 The fruit develops as small, with an oblong shape.
-Each averages 0.6 in (1.5 cm) by 0.5 in (1.2 cm).
+Each averages 0.6 in (1.5 cm) in length by 0.5 in (1.2 cm) in width.

 - Kingdom: Plantae